Emma-B211/cart253/air_hockey_2ndvariation/README.md

 ## Description

 Going back to the old time air hockey or table hockey but with a twist! use the mouse to control the paddle and try to win against the ai before you.
+Be on the look out for the ball, it is acting weird.
+Controls: use your mouse to  move the foosball rod.

 ## Credits